jerdeb/lodqa/README.md

 This work is licensed under the MIT licensed

 ## How to Cite
-There are two ways how this repository can be cited:

-1. Cite one of the publications;
+Using these scripts?
+Please cite one of the publications below.
-2. Jeremy Debattista. lodqa - LOD Cloud Crawler for Quality Assessment with Luzzu.
-(2016).

 ## Publications
 Are LOD Cloud Datasets Well Represented?
 A Data Representation Quality Survey (Under Review) - [pdf](https://www.researchgate.net/publication/301765676_Are_LOD_Datasets_Well_Represented_A_Data_Representation_Quality_Survey)